Simple Affordable Cloud Storage

 Pick the folders or drives you wish to protect.
 Archivst manages changes and queues up the files according to your schedule.
 You will need to decide carfully how you want changes and photos to be managed.

-The first backup uploads all the files into the cloud.
-These files cannot be overwritten and only deleted with your exact approval.
+The first backup uploads all the chosen files into the cloud.
+These files cannot be overwritten and only deleted after a period and your explicit approval.

 4. Offline Storage